Dietetic Internship with Master of Science starting fall 2023 (pending approval)

-This unique program offers a variety of internship rotations based on a student's preferences and areas of focus.
-Whereas all dietetic internships are required to participate in rotations at clinical, food service and community sites, SFA's dietetic internship offers elective rotations in private practices dealing with eating disorder, eating disorder clinics/facilities, retail/grocers, community-supported agriculture, teaching/research, food banks, bariatrics, cystic fibrosis and Head Start.
-Your schedule will be unique to your areas of interest.
+This unique program offers a variety of internship rotations based on your preferences and areas of focus.
+Whereas all dietetic internships are required to participate in rotations at clinical, food service, and community sites, SFA's dietetic internship offers approximately 5 weeks of elective rotations in eating disorder clinics/facilities, retail/grocers, community-supported agriculture, teaching/research, food banks, bariatrics, cystic fibrosis, SFA Wellness and Head Start.
+Elective sites vary based on availability and may change from year to year.
+The DI Director continuously looks for new sites and encourages students to provide contact information for sites that they are interested in.

-We have multiple contracts with over 30 facilities throughout East Texas that will allow you to work within a reasonable distance from your home base but also provide you with the experiences necessary to succeed as a registered dietitian.
+We have multiple contracts with over 30 facilities throughout East Texas that will allow you to work within a reasonable distance from your home base and provide the experiences necessary to succeed as a registered dietitian.
+For more information about our sites, please see our rotation descriptions.

 Mission, Goals and Objectives